codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/content/2017-09-01-how-to-use-digital-content-marketing-to-grow-awareness-trust-and-sales.md

 title: How to use digital content marketing to grow awareness, trust and sales
 date: 2017-09-01 22:55:00 +0530
 categories: business
-tags: marketing content-marketing marketing sales trust digital digital-content-marketing digital-content
+tags: business marketing content-marketing marketing sales trust digital digital-content-marketing digital-content
 description: Don't get overwhelmed by the mixed messages when it comes to digital content marketing.
 Use these simple tips to build out a strategy that's right for you.
 image: https://cdn.codecarrot.net/images/capturing-a-picture-of-building-with-iphone.jpg
 ---